 Between 1933 and 1945, the central institutions of Nazi persecution and terror – the Secret State Police Office with its own “house prison,” the leadership of the SS and, during the Second World War, the Reich Security Main Office – were located on the present-day grounds of the “Topography of Terror” that are next to the Martin Gropius Building and close to Potsdamer Platz.

 The Haus der Kulturen der Welt ("House of the World's Cultures") in Berlin is Germany's national center for the presentation and discussion of international contemporary arts, with a special focus on non-European cultures and societies.
 It presents art exhibitions, theater and dance performances, concerts, author readings, films and academic conferences on Visual Art and culture.
-It is one of the few institutions which, due to their national and international standing and the quality of their work, receive funding from the federal government as so-called "lighthouses of culture."

 In Normannenstraße, to the east of Berlin city centre, you'll find the Stasi Museum, formerly home of the Ministry of State Security.
 In this building you can discover how the Stasi operates and take a look at their original technology such as bugs, hidden cameras and weapons.
 The main attraction is the office of Erich Mielke, Minister of State Security and head of the Stasi from 1957 to the fall of the Berlin Wall in 1989.
 The second floor of the building remains untouched since the days of the Stasi, complete with desks, chairs and filing cabinets.